solidcoredata/scd/README.md

  * SQL to SQL Query server
  * More UI Components

-Useing the framework and various tweaks is TBD.
+Using the framework and various tweaks is TBD.

 ## Implementation

 ### License

-Source code files should not list author's names directly.
+Source code files should not list authors names directly.
 Each file should have a standard header:
 ```
 // Copyright 2017 The Solid Core Data Authors.
 All rights reserved.